burhanrashid52/PhotoEditor/README.md

 | Brush Color | `mPhotoEditor.setBrushColor(colorCode)`  |
 | Brush Eraser  | `mPhotoEditor.brushEraser()` |

-**Note**: Whenever you set any property for brush for drawing it will automatically enables the drawing mode
+**Note**: Whenever you set any property of brush for drawing it will automatically enable the drawing mode